Why are there so many identical or nonexistent assets in my inventory?

 There are a number of possible causes of apparent duplicate assets in your runZero inventory.
 This document describes a few of them, with suggestions on how to reduce duplication.

-Note that once duplicate assets are created, they will not resolve themselves automatically at a later date; scans and imports only compare new incoming data with existing assets.
-There's no process to compare every existing asset with every other existing asset for possible matches, as that would require infeasible amounts of computer resources.
+Note that once duplicate assets are created, they may not resolve themselves automatically at a later date; scans and imports only compare new incoming data with existing assets.
+There's no process to compare every existing asset with every other for possible matches, as that would require an infeasible amount of computing resources.

 In some cases you may get duplicate assets for nonexistent systems — that is, where there are known to be no systems present at the appropriate IP address.
-This is typically caused by routers and proxies; see below.
+This is typically caused by routers and proxies, as explained below.

 Duplicates caused by scanning multiple sites